markmnl/fmsg/SPECIFICATION.md

 Domain part is the domain name RFC-1035 owning the address.
 Recipient part identifies the recipient known to hosts for the domain.
 A leading "@" character is prepended to distinguish from email addresses.
 The secondary "@" seperates recipient and domain name as per norm.

-Recipient part is a string of characters which must be:
+Recipient part is a string of characters which MUST be:

 * UTF-8
 * any letter in any language, or any numeric characters